corymickelson/exttra/README.md

-// Creat a new input source from the loaded file and the definition subject := input.Csv(src, def) p := parser.NewParser(&subject) if err = p.Validate(nil); err != nil {
+// Creat a new input source from the loaded file and the definition subject := input.Csv(src, def) p := parser.NewParser(&subject)
+// Parser has two functions, the first to validate the schema and set column information on the root node and parser if err = p.Validate(nil); err != nil {
     return nil, err
 }

-table, err = p.Parse()
-if err != nil {
+// The parsers other function is to parse the body of the file into the data structure exttra uses for writing and creating views table, err = p.Parse() if err != nil {
     log.Fatal(err)